 worsened, leading to surgery.

 Plaintiff contends that if she had been warned that Accutane use could cause, or exacerbate, her IBD, she would not have taken the drug.
 She alleged that there was no specific reference to IBD, or that Accutane use could cause IBD, in any of the materials she personally received from 1997 to 2003.
 However, prior to the use of Accutane by plaintiff, defendant revised the various warnings that it supplied concerning the drug.
 Roche amended the "WARNINGS" section of the Accutane package insert provided to physicians to include language about Inflammatory Bowel Disease.
 In a "Dear Doctor" letter, dated August 1998, which was sent to board-certified dermatologists, Roche warned that patients taking Accutane should be monitored for IBD.
 Roche subsequently revised its product warnings for Accutane, with FDA approval, in 2000 and again in 2002.
-Plaintiff's expert opined that even the amended warnings contained in the later label were inadequate.
+Plaintiff's expert opined, not surprisingly, that even the amended warnings contained in the later label were inadequate.

 The appeal presented several issues, including statute of limitations, but for our readers we want to focus on the argument that the trial court abused its discretion in preventing Roche from adducing evidence as to the number of Accutane users and in limiting Roche's arguments to the jury concerning such data.